FAQs

 6. What security measures will you be putting in place?

 We know that safety and security is a concern locally and we want to make this part of Lansdowne Road a safer, more welcoming environment.
-In developing our designs, we have been working with the local police to understand how we can help make the area feel safer.
+In developing our designs, we worked with the local police to understand how we can help make the area feel safer.
 This includes designing out dark corners and dead ends, improving lighting and visibility and high-quality landscaping at street level to create a cleaner and greener route for pedestrians.

 7. Why are you proposing a reduction in office space to the existing planning consent?